SheYuting/ip/docs/README.md

 Example: `todo do homework`

-// A description of the expected outcome goes here

 ```
 expected output
 ```
 Got it!
 I've added this task:
 [T][ ] do homework
 Now you have one tasks in the list.

 ## Feature ABC

-// Feature details
 Task Management: Add, delete, and modify tasks in real-time.

 ## Feature XYZ

-// Feature details
 Command Recognition: Recognizes multiple task types (e.g., todo, deadline, event).